gbgabiola/100DaysOfCode/r1-log.md

 ## Day 78: October 15, Monday
 **Today's Progress**: Went over in the CMS and advanced concepts in pre-programming and then Run through the data structures in learn.co.
 Lastly done some CSS in FCC.

+## Day 79: October 16, Tuesday
+**Today's Progress**: Not feeling well, but still I code in learn-co and done some Applied Visual Design in FCC.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: